 of the vessel necessary to complete their duties, including the fish holds, production areas, crew, nets or other gear, equipment, and any documents related with the catch retained on board.

-e.h. an the observer referred to sub-paragraphs e. and f. provides a copy of the Transshipment Logsheet to the competent authority of the observed vessel.
+e.h. an the observer referred to sub-paragraphs e. and f. provides a copy of the information collected as indicated in the Transshipment Logsheet to the competent authority of the observed vessel.

-f.i. its competent authority submits the observer data recorded on the Transshipment Logshee referred to in sub-paragraph f. to the Secretariat, no later than 15 days from debarkation of the observer.
+f.i. its competent authority submits the observer data referred to in sub-paragraph f. to the Secretariat, no later than 15 days from debarkation of the observer.

 the vessel notifies all of the operational details to its competent authority, as specified in ausing the Transshipment Declaration in Annex IV, within 24 hours following the transshipment.